Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 Rhythm Nation.

-You know, when you when you're that into the sugar beat, you risk having a sugar malfunction at the sugar bowl.
+You know, when you're that into the sugar beet, you risk having a sugar malfunction at the Sugar Bowl.

 By the way, Rush will be back tomorrow.